 Metal-NB complex compounds were created by reacting metals in a 1:3 mole ratio with naphthol blue-black (as a ligand).
 Following that, all obtained solids were characterized using a UV-VIS spectrophotometer, FTIR, and conductometer.
 Finally, all metal complexes were used as dye sensitizer materials on DSSC cells.
-The photovoltaic performance of metal-NB complexes was determined and compared, and it was investigated which factors influenced the photovoltaic character the most.
+The photovoltaic performances of metal-NB complexes were determined and compared.
+The factors that influenced the most the photovoltaic characteristics were investigated